Rel Primer: Basic Syntax

 def output = count[R]

-You only have to watch out when calculating the cardinality of the empty tuple {}
+You only have to watch out when calculating the cardinality of the empty relation {}

 .

-For the empty tuple, the relation count
+For the empty relation, count

 evaluates to false